-The Group's reporting currency for both IFRS and Solvency II is pounds sterling (GBP).
+The Group's reporting currency for both IFRS and UK Solvency II is pounds sterling (GBP).
 The QRTs in appendix F.2 of this report are presented in £000s.
 Figures presented in the tables contained within this report may not add up exactly to the totals and subtotals presented due to rounding.
 Changes in the Group solvency ratio are presented in absolute terms as the ratio at the end of the period less the ratio at the start of the period.

-The majority of the financial information in sections A.2, A.3 and A.4 of this report is taken from the Quilter plc 2023 financial statements which are prepared on an IFRS basis.
-The Group's 2023 IFRS financial statements were approved by the Board of Quilter plc on 6 March 2024 and form part of the Quilter plc 2023 Annual Report which is published on the Group's website (plc.quilter.com).
+The majority of the financial information in sections A.2, A.3 and A.4 of this report is taken from the Quilter plc 2024 financial statements which are prepared on an IFRS basis.
+The Group's 2024 IFRS financial statements were approved by the Board of Quilter plc on 5 March 2025 and form part of the Quilter plc 2024 Annual Report which is published on the Group's website (plc.quilter.com).

-Adjusted profit is an alternative performance measure used in the Quilter plc 2023 Annual Report to measure profitability.
+Adjusted profit is an alternative performance measure used in the Quilter plc 2024 Annual Report to measure profitability.
 Adjusted profit represents the Group's IFRS profit, adjusted for specific items that management consider to be outside of the Group's normal operations or one-off in nature.
-Adjusted profit does not provide a complete picture of the Group's financial performance, which is disclosed in the IFRS income statement, but is instead intended to provide additional comparability and understanding of the financial results.
+Adjusted profit before tax does not provide a complete picture of the Group's financial performance, which is disclosed in the IFRS statement of comprehensive income but is instead intended to provide additional comparability and understanding of the financial results.
 Adjusted profit excludes significant costs or income that is non-operating or one-off in nature.
-A reconciliation of adjusted profit to IFRS profit after tax is presented in note 7(a) of the Quilter plc 2023 Annual Report.
+A reconciliation of adjusted profit before tax to IFRS profit after tax is presented in note 7(a) of the Quilter plc 2024 Annual Report.